pmesaj/patientslistcsc/README.md

 by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.

-## Create a new project based on the QuickStart
+## Create a new project based on the Patients List Manager

 Clone this repo into new project folder (e.g., `my-patient-list`).
 ```shell